Creative Commons Licensed (or Other Fair Use with Copyright) Images of Pots, Vases, Containers, & Fragments

 According to Greek myth, an oracle told the Pharaoh Busiris that a famine in Egypt would end if he sacrificed a stranger.
 When Herakles wandered into Egypt, Busiris attempted to sacrifice him.
 Herakles killed Busiris as he escaped.

-Citation: Image courtesy of © The Trustees of the British Museum.
-Asset no. 49696601.
+Citation: Image courtesy of the British Museum.
+Asset no. 49696601. © The Trustees of the British Museum.
 Shared under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) licence.

 Red-figure bell krater with Herakles fighting Busiris’ attendants.
 (Reverse side has three youths).
 Made in Athens, Greece; found at Ruvo di Puglia, Italy.
 Attributed to the Group of Polygnotos (Beazley).
 Classical period, ca. 440-20 BCE.
 In the collection of the Archaeological Museum of Santa Scolastica, Bari, Italy (inv.
 1397).